vermuz/mani-professional-notes/pythonic/README.md

 s: Execute the current line and stop at the first possible occasion.
 n: Continue execution until the next line in the current function is reached or it returns.
 ```

+### Iterators

+#### Iterable
+An iterable is any object in Python which has an __iter__ or a __getitem__ method defined which returns an iterator or can take indexes.
+In short an iterable is any object which can provide us with an iterator.

+#### Iterator
+An iterator is any object in Python which has a next (Python2) or __next__ method defined.

+#### Iteration
+In simple words it is the process of taking an item from something e.g a list.
+When we use a loop to loop over something it is called iteration.
+It is the name given to the process itself.
+Now as we have a basic understanding of these terms let’s understand generators.